MikeHuntThe3rd/sfml-overlay/README.md

 ```

 ## Source
-- clone or download the repo wherever youd'd like
+- clone or download the repo wherever you'd like
 - download the Visual C++ 17 (2022) of sfml 3.0 from [here](https://www.sfml-dev.org/download/sfml/3.0.0/)
-- copy the include/ and lib/ folders from sfml 3 and put them in the root of your sfml-overly folder
+- copy the include/ and lib/ folders from sfml 3 and put them in the root of your sfml-overlay folder
 - next in VS 2022 run the debug or release version (this is expected to crash the first time)
 - lastly locate the bin folder in sfml 3 and copy  the window graphics and system .dll-s into x64
-  Note: debug requries the -d version of the Dll-s
+  Note: debug requires the -d version of the DLLs
   the final folder structure should look something like this:
 ```plaintext
 sfml-overlay/